dletorey/rebuild/src/tech/conferences/beyond-tellerand-dusseldorf-2026.md

 > Don’t start with a blank page because is there anything less inspirational

 > Never ask permission to show your own work

+## André

+> Channel anger into focused work.
+Turn spite into determination.
+Reclaim what you always believed in.